git6speedy/verde-amor-remix/AI_RULES.md

 # AI Editor Rules and Project Guidelines

-This document outlines the technical stack and specific rules for maintaining consistency and quality within the project codebase.
+This document outlines the technical stack and specific rules for maintaining consistency and quality within the project codebase..

 ## 1. Tech Stack Overview